Gareth Edwards (filmmaker)

-Gareth James Edwards (born 13 July 1975) is a British filmmaker.
+Gareth James Edwards (born 1975) is a British filmmaker.
 His accolades include three British Independent Film Awards and nominations for the British Academy Film Awards and Primetime Emmy Awards.

 Edwards first gained recognition for Monsters (2010), an independent film in which he served as writer, director, cinematographer, and visual effects artist.
 He subsequently directed the big-budget science fiction films Godzilla (2014), Rogue One: A Star Wars Story (2016), The Creator (2023) and Jurassic World Rebirth (2025).

 Career

-Gareth Edwards was born on 13 July 1975 in Nuneaton, Warwickshire to Welsh parents.
-Edwards wanted to direct his own films since childhood, stating that "Star Wars is definitely the reason that I wanted to become a filmmaker", having grown up in England loving and studying Steven Spielberg's films and learning to storyboard and do special effects since watching a documentary about the making of Indiana Jones and the Temple of Doom at age 10.
+Gareth Edwards was born to Welsh parents.
+Edwards had wanted to direct his own films since childhood, stating that "Star Wars is definitely the reason that I wanted to become a filmmaker", having grown up in England loving and studying Steven Spielberg's films and learning to storyboard and do special effects after watching a documentary about the making of Indiana Jones and the Temple of Doom at age 10.
 He attended Higham Lane School, followed by college at North Warwickshire College of Technology and Art (now NWSLC), completing a BTEC National Diploma in Audio Visual Studies under lecturers such as Graham Bird.
 Edwards studied film and video at the Surrey Institute of Art & Design, University College in Farnham, graduating in 1996.
 In 2012, he received an honorary Master of Arts from UCA.
 Edwards got his start in visual effects, creating digital effects for shows including Nova, Perfect Disaster and Heroes and Villains, for which he created 250 visual effects.
 In 2008, he entered the Sci-Fi-London 48-hour film challenge, for which a film had to be created start-to-finish in two days and within certain criteria.
 Edwards won the contest with his short film Factory Farmed and went on to write and direct Monsters, his first feature.
 Edwards created the visual effects for Monsters using off-the-shelf equipment.
 Besides the two main actors, the crew consisted of just five people.